mkiser/WTFJHT/guide/internet-security.md

 Install it for [Chrome and Firefox](https://www.eff.org/privacybadger){:target="_blank"} here.
 Sorry Safari.

 ## 6/ VPN (optional)

+*NOTE: This is seriously overkill for most normal users.
+If you're going to inquire about a VPN, you'll need to do a fair amount of personal research.
+Free VPNs will likely cause more harm than good!*

 A VPN stands for Virtual Private Network and is a way of using the internet in a much more secure way.
 It works by encrypting your data (Private) and then routing your traffic through servers elsewhere in the world (Virtual Network) so no one can see what you are up to.
 If you use public wifi at a cafe, hotel, or airport, a VPN is essential.